-With generous support from the Henry Luce Foundation, this project is led by Evan Berry, an Assistant Professor of Environmental Humanities at Arizona State University.
-Project co-principal investigators include CLALS Director Eric Hershberg and CLALS Research Associate Professor Robert Albro.
+With generous support from the Henry Luce Foundation, this project was led by Evan Berry, an Assistant Professor of Environmental Humanities at Arizona State University.
+Project co-principal investigators included CLALS Director Eric Hershberg and CLALS Research Associate Professor Robert Albro.